SimranPabla/SimranPabla.github.io/README.md

 # Simranjit Singh's Cybersecurity Portfolio

 Welcome to my cybersecurity portfolio!
-I'm Simranjit Singh, a dedicated cybersecurity enthusiast with a passion for securing digital environments and mitigating emerging threats.
-This portfolio showcases my education, projects, certifications, and technical skills in the field of cybersecurity.
+I'm Simranjit Singh, a dedicated cybersecurity enthusiast passionate about securing digital environments and mitigating emerging threats.
+This portfolio showcases my education, projects, certifications, and technical skills in cybersecurity.

 ## About Me